History of Cuba: Rise of Batista

-Economic expansion
+Economic expansion and stagnation

-Although corruption was rife under Batista, Cuba did flourish economically during his regime.
-Wages rose significantly; according to the International Labour Organization, the average industrial salary in Cuba was the world's eighth-highest in 1958, and the average agricultural wage was higher than in developed nations such as Denmark, West Germany, Belgium, and France.
+Although corruption was rife under Batista, Cuba did flourish economically.
+Wages rose significantly; according to the International Labour Organization, the average industrial salary in Cuba was the world's eighth-highest in 1958, and the average agricultural wage was higher than in developed nations such as Denmark and France.
 Although a third of the population still lived in poverty (according to Batista's government), Cuba was one of the five most developed countries in Latin America by the end of the Batista era, with 56% of the population living in cities.

-In the 1950s, Cuba's gross domestic product (GDP) per capita was roughly equal to that of contemporary Italy, and significantly higher than that of countries such as Japan, although Cuba's GDP per capita was still only a sixth as large as that of the United States.
-Labour rights were also favourable an eight-hour day had been established in 1933, long before most other countries, and Cuban workers were entitled to a months's paid holiday, nine days' sick leave with pay, and six weeks' holiday before and after childbirth.
+In the 1950s, Cuba's gross domestic product (GDP) per capita was roughly equal to that of contemporary Italy, although still only a sixth as large as that of the United States.
+Labour rights were also favourable – Cuban workers were entitled to a month's paid holiday, nine days' sick leave with pay, and six weeks' leave before and after childbirth.
+Cuba had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones and radios during this period.
+Havana was the world's fourth-most-expensive city at the time.

-Cuba also had Latin America's highest per capita consumption rates of meat, vegetables, cereals, automobiles, telephones and radios during this period.
-Cuba had the fifth-highest number of televisions per capita in the world, and the world's eighth-highest number of radio stations (160).
-According to the United Nations, 58 different daily newspapers operated in Cuba during the late 1950s, more than any Latin American country save Brazil, Argentina and Mexico.
-Havana was the world's fourth-most-expensive city at the time, and had more cinemas than New York.
-Cuba furthermore had the highest level of telephone penetration in Latin America, although many telephone users were still unconnected to switchboards.

 Moreover, Cuba's health service was remarkably developed.
-By the late 1950s, it had one of the highest numbers of doctors per capita – more than in the United Kingdom at that time – and the third-lowest adult mortality rate in the world.
-According to the World Health Organization, the island had the lowest infant mortality rate in Latin America, and the 13th-lowest in the world better than in contemporary France, Belgium, West Germany, Israel, Japan, Austria, Italy, Spain, and Portugal.
-Additionally, Cuba's education spending in the 1950s was the highest in Latin America, relative to GDP.
+By the late 1950s, it had one of the highest numbers of doctors per capita – more than in the United Kingdom at that time – and the third-lowest adult mortality rate.
+According to the World Health Organization, the island had the lowest infant mortality rate in Latin America, and the 13th-lowest in the world.
+Cuba's education spending in the 1950s was the highest in Latin America, relative to GDP.
 Cuba had the fourth-highest literacy rate in the region, at almost 80% according to the United Nations – higher than that of Spain at the time.